stackrox/stackrox/pkg/features/README.md

 ## Feature lifecycle

+A feature may go through all of these stages, start from any before the last one, or skip some, but must not go back.
+A stage can be skipped if the change meets the requirements for the next stage.

-1. A feature is being developed on a branch, gated by a dev-preview (default) feature flag.
+1. A feature is being developed on a branch, gated by a disabled dev-preview (default) feature flag.
 2. The code meets the [GA requirements](../../PR_GA.md) with the feature disabled: the branch can be merged to the master branch.
 3. The feature is ready to be tested by the customers: the flag can be upgraded to tech-preview.
 Consult [the article on Products & Services](https://access.redhat.com/articles/6966848) for the differences between the two stages.
-4. The feature can be enabled for everybody: the flag can be enabled.
+4. The feature can be enabled for everybody: if agreed by Product Management, the flag can be set to `released`.
-5. The feature has been *tested in production* for some time: the flag can be removed.
+5. The feature has been *tested in production* for a few weeks: the flag should be removed.

 > :warning: Feature flags cannot be used inside migrations or schema changes.
 > Migrations must be merged to the master branch without any feature flag gate, and must not break any current features.